blasks/barnacle-manuscript/README.md

 # Barnacle Manuscript

-This repository organizes the scripts, analyses, figures, and latex files associated with the publication entitled _Simultaneous acclimation to nitrogen and iron scarcity in open ocean cyanobacteria revealed by sparse tensor decomposition of metatranscriptomes_.
+This repository organizes the scripts, analyses, figures, and latex files associated with the publication entitled _Simultaneous acclimation to nitrogen and iron scarcity in open ocean cyanobacteria revealed by sparse tensor decomposition of metatranscriptomes_ ([1](https://doi.org/10.1101/2024.07.15.603627)).

 ## Barnacle Package